mwelzl/draft-iccrg-pacing/draft-irtf-iccrg-pacing.md

 ## Queue dynamics

 When it enters the queue at a network bottleneck, unpaced traffic causes more sudden, drastic delay growth than paced traffic, and has a higher risk of packet loss, as discussed in {{losstypes}}.
 Paced traffic, on the other hand, can cause a bottleneck queue to grow more slowly and steadily, incurring delay growth over a longer time interval.
-Aside from the direct problems that delay can cause, such sustained queue and delay growth is also more likely to provoke an Active Queue Management (AQM) algorithm to drop packets or mark them using Explicit Congestion Notification (ECN).
+Aside from the direct problems that delay can cause, such sustained queue and delay growth is also more likely to provoke an Active Queue Management (AQM) algorithm {{RFC7567}} to drop packets or mark them using Explicit Congestion Notification (ECN) {{RFC8087}}.
 This is because AQM algorithms are commonly designed to allow short, transient traffic bursts to pass unharmed, but react upon longer-term average queue growth.

 ## Getting good RTT estimates {#rtt}